ImageMagick/Usage-Markdown/windows/index.md

 This is just good programming practice.

 -   When executing a DOS batch file, the individual commands are echoed by default; that is, commands are displayed in the output DOS box.
-Under UNIX you would instead need to add a special command or option to print commands being exected in this way.
+Under Unix you would instead need to add a special command or option to print commands being exected in this way.
     You can turn off this 'echoed' output by starting your script with "`@ECHO OFF`".

-    The special starting comment "`#!/path/to/shell`" in UNIX shell scripts is not needed for DOS batch files.
+    The special starting comment "`#!/path/to/shell`" in Unix shell scripts is not needed for DOS batch files.
     So this line can be replaced by the "`@ECHO OFF`" command for DOS batch files.

-For example, following the above rules, this UNIX shell script...
+For example, following the above rules, this Unix shell script...

 ~~~{.skip}
 #!/bin/sh